 Your vendor may also have to invest in acquiring and applying other technologies specific to your business.

-7. Evaluate the workforce.
+6. Evaluate the outsourcing vendor’s workforce.

 Your outsourcing partnership’s success will largely depend on the vendor’s workforce.
 While you don’t have much control over that, you can do the following:

 - Examine the vendor’s hiring policies.
 Consider reviewing your vendor’s hiring process and policies to ensure team members are vetted for the knowledge, discipline, technical skills and soft skills your business requires.

 - View the call center if possible.
 For outsourced customer service or inbound or outbound call centers, ask to see the call center.
 Determine how many dedicated or shared reps you’ll have, and ask about their training (and language proficiency if overseas).